- 1 Top 7 Best Drill Bits

 How We Decided

 There is a wide range of drill bit sets on the market.
 So, understandably, it can feel overwhelming to figure out where to start when you head to the store or browse online.
-In addition to considering the brand, we looked at a range of critical factors to narrow our choice — materials, coatings, drill bit style, size versatility, and additional accessories.
+In addition to considering the brand, we looked at a range of critical factors to narrow our choice of the best drill bit— materials, coatings, drill bit style, size versatility, and additional accessories.

 In terms of size versatility, every model on our list featured a range of drill bit sizes — which makes them more useful as it’s inevitable that you’ll come across projects that require varying screw diameters.
 However, you’ll note that our Top Pick and Honorable Mention feature comprehensive bit sets that include screw and drill bits.
 This is ideal if you don’t want to own a traditional set of full-size screwdrivers.
 But all of our recommendations feature standard twist drill bits.